-One way to make sure that vacant commercial premises are fully protected from this type of vandalism is to ensure the site is properly secured both inside and outside in the first place.
-For example, boarding up windows and doors and installing steel security doors all go a long way in reducing these risks.
+One way to make sure that vacant commercial premises are fully protected from this type of vandalism is to ensure the site is properly secured, both inside and outside, in the first place.
+For example, boarding up windows and doors and installing steel security doors all go a long way to reducing these risks.

-It is also important to remove any hazardous waste and combustible items (both inside the property as well as the surrounding areas outside it) so that potential fuel and volatile materials are removed from the reach of vandals looking to start a damaging fire.
+It is also important to remove any hazardous waste and combustible items (both inside the property as well as the surrounding areas) so that potential fuel and volatile materials are removed from the reach of vandals looking to start a fire.

 Theft from Commercial Properties

-There is also the threat of theft from commercial buildings for property owners.
-In order to reduce the risk of unauthorised access, you should make sure that you have taken preventive steps to ensure the property is fully secured.
+There is also the threat of theft from commercial buildings.
+In order to reduce the risk of unauthorised access, make sure that you have taken preventive steps to ensure the property is fully secured.
 For example, make sure that all external doors to the property are solid and strong, such as being made of hardwood or metal.
-Make sure all windows that do not need to be opened have been screwed or bolted shut, and install perimeter fencing around the area are all ways to increase the security of the building.
+Make sure all windows that do not need to be opened have been screwed or bolted shut, and install perimeter fencing around the area – all good ways to increase the security of the building.

 Fly-tipping also poses a headache for commercial property owners and will usually be very costly.
 According to recent GOV.UK statistics, the number of fly-tipping incidents is increasing each year.
 In 2016/2017 alone, there were over a million recorded incidents of fly-tipping across the UK, a 7% increase on the previous year.

 There are ways in which you can diminish the chances of fly-tipping occurring.
 For example, installing CCTV cameras and alarms are an excellent way to prevent fly-tippers – who will be aware that their actions will be caught on camera, acting as a deterrent.